-Tags: American history, ancestry, family history, family tree, genealogy, lineage, slavery
+Tags: American history, ancestry, biography, England, family history, family tree, genealogy, lineage, religion

 On this day, 20 June 1876, Allen Layton (my 4th great-grandfather) passed away.

 Born on 29 September 1806, in Jerseyville, Monmouth County, New Jersey, Allen Layton was the eldest of eight known children of Allen Layton and Annay Foster.

 Categories: Cole-Marriner Line, Everyday People, On This Day